 The State House, constructed in 1798, offers free tours of the building, reflecting the history of Massachusetts since colonial times.
-Tours are offered Monday-Friday, 10:00am-3:30pm.
+Tours are offered Monday-Friday, 10:00 a.m.-3:30 p.m.
 Advance registration is required – just call (617) 727-3676.

 If you’re not up for the full 2.5-mile (4 km) Freedom Trail walk around Boston, skip ahead to the Bunker Hill Monument.
-A 221-foot obelisk, the Bunker Hill Monument commemorates the first battle of the American Revolution.
+A 221-foot-tall obelisk, the Bunker Hill Monument commemorates the first battle of the American Revolution.
 Visitors can climb 294 steps to the top of this landmark for an amazing view of Boston.

 If you enjoy checking out the latest fashions and trendy art galleries, make your way to Newbury Street for a charming stretch of nonstop shops.

-Founded in 1636, Harvard is the oldest and arguably the most prestigious university in the U.S. Students lead a free tour of the historic Harvard Yard Monday-Saturday, 10:00am-3:00pm.
-Or, head there with your new friends at HI Boston on Saturdays at 11:30am for the Unofficial HarvardTour.
+Founded in 1636, Harvard is the oldest and arguably the most prestigious university in the U.S. Students lead a free tours of the historic Harvard Yard throughout the week.
+Or, head there with your new friends from HI Boston hostel on Wednesdays and Saturdays for the Unofficial Harvard Tour.
 Click here to see hostel tours and activities.